house1975/electron/docs/tutorial/devtools-extension.md

 NPM package that does just that.

-To load an extension in Electron, you need to download it in Chrome browser,
+To load an extension in Electron, you need to download it in Chrome browser, locate its filesystem path, and then load it by calling the

 Using the [React Developer Tools][react-devtools] as example: